MeFiddzy/ThreeDimensionalSpaceEngine/README.md

 cmake --build build
 ```
 ## AI Use
-AI was use purely in documenting and not a single line of code was writted using it.
+AI was use purely in research (library documentations) and not a single line of code was writted using it.